 Mon Ami Gabi: Genuine French cafe food, (or so we think - who has money to really go to Paris?) such as steak frites and sandwiches for lunch, and steak frites and seafood for dinner.
 This place is quite good and a relative bargain.

-Le Village Buffet: More than $20 for dinner is way too high for this buffet.
-It's very good, but it better be for that kind of money.
+Le Village Buffet: It's very good, but it better be for the money they charge.
 They claim it is authentic French food, but it looks more like slightly dressed up American food with some crepes thrown in.
 We must admit, though, that crepes made to order, and filled with wonderful berries, sound better than a $2.49 steak and eggs.
-The breads are fresh and delicious.
-The dining area is broken up into small and elegant rooms.
+The breads are fresh.
+The dining area is broken up into small and classy rooms.

 Anthony Cools: Cools has been prowling on and off the Strip for a while with the same schtick: basic hypnotism with folks doing naughty things.
 If you're into hypnotism, there aren't many choice and this is one of them.